-DT500 ZINE: – How much irrationality, unconsciousness or intuitiveness is important for an artist?
+DT500 ZINE: – what is most important for an artist?

 ” Intuitiveness is perhaps my personal favorite.
 You just get an idea, feel it in your marrow, brew on it for a while, write down some words, let it simmer – and if you still think it’s a good idea after some time, go for it.”

-HILDE: – I grew up as the youngest of six kids on Frogner, Oslo.
-My father was a Ph.D. in literature, a historian, and a language teacher, my mother was working with troubled kids and teenagers.
-She started her education as a social worker at the age of 51, and before retirement, she had been the Head of Social Services for the City of Oslo, which I think is pretty awesome.
-We had a cabin high up in the mountains, where we spent every single holiday when growing up.
-It gave me a close connection to animals and nature, which is ever-present to this day.
+Hilde grew up as the youngest of six kids on Frogner, West-side Oslo.
+Her father was a Ph.D. in literature, a historian, and a language teacher, her mother was working with troubled kids and teenagers, who started her education as a social worker at the age of 51, and before retirement, she had been the Head of Social Services for the City of Oslo.
+Hilde noticed along that they had a cabin high up in the mountains, where the whole family spent every single holiday when growing up.
+Probably these kinds of experience gave her close connection to animals and nature, which is ever-present to this day.

 ” She once put me in the child seat at the back of her bicycle.
 I was a toddler, maybe 2 or 3 years.
 She fell on her bike, and told me I instantly crawled to the sidewalk into safety at the «speed of light».
 Since then, I have often been in potentially hazardous or challenging situations, but always seem to crawl back.”

-HILDE: – I feel like I’ve always been a so-called «life artist», although I did not formalize the last steps through advanced art studies until recently.
-My first studies were within textiles and fashion design.
-I had a strong career in fashion and journalism for many years, which gradually drifted into an Editor-in-Chief position at a visual communications magazine (graphic and digital design, and illustration).
+Hilde said that she always been a so-called «life artist», although she did not formalize the last steps through advanced art studies until recently.
+He first studies apparently were within textiles and fashion design and she had an active career in fashion and journalism for many years, which gradually drifted into an Editor-in-Chief position at a visual communications magazine (graphic and digital design, and illustration) by the end.

-DT500 ZINE: – What do u like most in your work?
+DT500 ZINE: – What would you forward the most in your work?

 ” Every time someone comes up to me and tells me that my art touched them in a profound way, rather than just the aesthetics, I feel blessed and humble.”

 HILDE: – This is of course NOT the case with all male artists, I am just pointing out a general tendency.
-The huge art institutions and media is also over-represented by male voices and curators.
+The substantial art institutions and media is also over-represented by male voices and curators.
 Perhaps the softer-spoken art does not always reach its audience because they have less resonance with the mediators.
-Lastly, I have noticed that art editors, journalists, juries etc. often consists of professionals with a theoretical background; art historians, philosophers, word-smiths.
+Lastly, I have noticed that art editors, journalists, juries, etc. often consists of professionals with a theoretical background; art historians, philosophers, word-smiths.
 But they do not necessarily have a practical art background.

-HILDE: – When everybody else e.g. is making intricate pencil drawings, I tend to do something else.
+HILDE: – When everybody else, e.g., is making intricate pencil drawings, I tend to do something else.
 Call me stupid if you like, but I think it’s the anti-establishment attitude in me who forces me to go in a different direction.
-I refuse to follow trends, as I think art should be about changes, not about reinforcing existing ideas and means of expression.
+I refuse to follow trends, as I believe art should be about changes, not about reinforcing existing ideas and means of expression.
 That said, I still enjoy good pencil drawings.

 ” Having (in a «previous» life) worked many years in fashion, and hence with trend forecasting, I am sensitive to shifting trends.
 As a result, I consciously try to avoid them.”

-DT500 ZINE: – Do you mean, that the artist has to play a specific role in today’s society?
-What is yours?
+DT500 ZINE: – Do you mean, that the artist role should model something for society?

 ” The best way to save the human race, and the earth, would undoubtedly be to go back to the rural ways of our ancestors, move out in the countryside, live off the land, be self-sufficient, make our own houses, clothes, tools.
 Minimize, not maximize.”